 The school buildings are fully accessible.
 4 of our classrooms have direct level access from the outside, the first floor classrooms and library are accessed by lift, and the 4 classrooms in “temporary” huts have ramped access.
 Adaptations have been made to suit children with visual impairments, and there are facilities for physiotherapy and storage of mobility equipment.
 There is a fully equipped disabled toilet with shower and hoist.

-The school has a link Educational Psychologist, and we regularly engage the services of consultants from Bristol’s Learning Improvement Team (LIT) and Behaviour Improvement Team (BIT).
+The school has a link Educational Psychologist.
 Depending on individual needs, we also work with agencies including the Sensory Impairment Team, CAMHS, speech and language therapists (SALT), occupational therapists and physiotherapists.